A look at those Trump has targeted in tactic of revoking security clearances

 In ordering the revocation of the clearances, President Donald Trump was turning to a favored retributive tactic that he's wielded — or at least tried to — against high-profile political figures, lawyers and intelligence officials.

-The latest targets include officials who have served in the government across a range of agencies and positions, including on former President Joe Biden's national security team and at the National Security Agency.
-Some have been vocal critics of Trump and some have worked directly on matters that infuriated him, including an intelligence community assessment that said Russia interfered on his behalf in the 2016 presidential election.
+The latest targets include officials who have served in the government across a range of agencies and positions, including on former President Joe Biden's national security team and at the CIA and National Security Agency.

-Security clearances are important tools not only for current national security workers but also former ones who may need them to preserve access to sensitive information in their capacity as contractors.
+It's not entirely clear how the list of 37 officials was developed, though some had worked on issues related to Russian threats to elections in 2016 and 2020, an issue that has long provoked Trump's ire.

+Some were among the national security professionals who had signed onto a 2019 letter that criticized Trump and that was recently highlighted online by influential Trump ally Laura Loomer.
+Among them was Joel Willet, a military veteran and former CIA officer who spent time in the White House Situation Room under then-President Barack Obama before leaving the government 10 years ago.
+He said he was not given a reason for why he was targeted but doesn't think it has anything to do with his long-past government service.

+“I think there was a profound sadness and disappointment that this is what our country has become in 2025,” he said in describing how he felt when he got the news.

-The practical impact is unclear because it's not known how many of the 37 people newly singled out by Director of National Intelligence Tulsi Gabbard still have security clearances.
-But critics have decried the move as an act of retribution meant to chill dissent or make intelligence officials think twice before reaching conclusions, or engaging in work, that anger the president.
+The practical impact is unclear because it's not known how many of the people newly singled out by Director of National Intelligence Tulsi Gabbard still maintain security clearances.
+But critics are decrying the move as an act of retribution meant to chill dissent and make the intelligence community think twice before reaching conclusions at odds with the president's interest.

 A look at some of the other people and industries affected by Trump's security clearance actions: